heymichellemac/heymichellemac-hugo/content/blog/2022/04/how-I-publish-my-newsletter.md

 Each edition of Design Insight has 2 tools or resources relevant to the world of design, productivity, or creativity.

-I find useful tools and resources pretty frequently from scrolling through my Twitter timeline.
+I find useful tools and resources pretty often from scrolling through social media.
 I'm lucky enough to be connected with some talented creators who are building really useful things so I'm happy to promote them in my newsletter.

 Other places I find useful tools and resources include other newsletters and general online browsing.